engmaths/emat30008/pdes/finite_diff.md

 </li><li>
 ~~~

-(Essential) Extend your code so that it can account for a source term in the ODE:
+Extend your code so that it can account for a source term in the ODE:
 $$
 D \tdd{u}{x} + q(x) = 0, \quad
 u(a) = \gamma_1, \quad u(b) = \gamma_2.